MASTECTOMY BRA GUIDE

 - Everyday Bras - You will need some good fitting everyday bras to wear to work or on the weekends.
 T-Shirt Bras are great for a soft and smooth shape underneath clothes.
-Remember to keep to colours that go with your wardrobe colours.
-White, Ivory, Black and Nude are amongst the favourite.
-Try the
+Remember to keep to colors that go with your wardrobe colors.
+White, Ivory, Black and Nude are amongst the favorite.

 - Sports Bras - Sports Bras are available with pockets so you can still exercise and do sport activities with the perfect fitting bra.